 Director of the National Economic Council Larry Kudlow said the Trump administration is “very carefully” considering Portman’s proposal, which he will submit in full this week.

 Beyer said the proposal “is fundamentally misunderstood the root cause of unemployment: a deadly pandemic, and is also unable to anticipate a looming demand crisis that will fuel new job cuts.”

 The bonus for returning to work can ultimately encourage people to “make the wrong choice,” says Evermore.

-“People will grab onto the first job they will be offered,” she said.
-“That could mean having to settle for less pay or hard work.”
+“People will jump at the first job they are offered,” she said.
+"That could mean you have to settle for less pay or hard work."

 stdClass Object ([term_id] => 7106 [name] => US unemployment [taxonomy] => post_tag [slug] => bezrabotitsa-v-ssha)U.S. unemployment